marcshake/larablog/readme.md

 # Small Blogsoftware in Laravel

-Discontinued.
-I won't add new features.
-Or maybe I will?
-I am not quite sure.

 ## What is this?
 Hi, my name is Marcel Schindler and I have been a webdeveloper for a long time.
 I usually worked on Webservices and never had the opportunity nor the necessarity of working with a full-featured-framework.
 I have a blog running at http://www.trancefish.de which is coded with my own little "Framework" which you can see over here: https://github.com/marcshake/tlog